Author Profile - Beth Haslam

 Harvest, Moissons and Vendanges in Occitanie

-Here is the latest contribution from Beth in Occitanie , who will soon be preparing her secateurs for what is one of the most exciting (and tiresome) time of the year in all corners of France.
-We often talk about nature…
+Here is the latest contribution from Beth in Occitanie , who will soon be preparing her secateurs for what is one of the most exciting (and tiresome) times of the year in all corners of France.
+We often talk about…

 Following the Camino de Santiago and Compostelle